 - CLO 1.
 Demonstrate understanding of academic material, and contribute to discussion at a professional and capable level. - CLO 2.
-Describe the extent of the crime problem in the United States - CLO 3.
-Identify the major crime data sources - CLO 4.
-Define, describe, and criticize the major theories of crime - CLO 5.
-Evaluate the merit of the theories of crime
+Critically analyze and discuss the causes of crime and deviance in select countries.
+CLO 3.
+Reflect upon incidents of global violence and victims and perpetrators of global violence.
+CLO 4.
+Conduct research and make recommendations for resolving select occurrences of international crime and deviance.